ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 As mandated in {{Section 4 of CONNECT-UDP}}, clients can only allocate even Context IDs, while proxies can only allocate odd ones.
-Since the value 0 was reserved by unextended connect-udp, the Context ID value of COMPRESSION_ASSIGN can never be zero.
+Since the value 0 was reserved by unextended UDP proxying, the Context ID value of COMPRESSION_ASSIGN can never be zero.

 Endpoints MUST NOT send two COMPRESSION_ASSIGN capsules with the same